 Sensitive skin will react if the wrong skincare products are used.
 This occurs because sensitive skin is skin that easily develops inflammation.
 If you have sensitive skin, you know how upsetting it is to have a skin reaction to a new product.
-It is very important that you use the correct sensitive skin products in a skin care routine for sensitive skin because your skin is at high risk to become irritated and inflamed. .
+It is very important that you use the best sensitive skin products with anti-inflammatory ingredients in a skin care routine for sensitive skin because your skin is at high risk to become irritated and inflamed. .

 Sensitive Skin = Reactive Skin = Skin That Easily Develops Inflammation